 FUN FACT #9: Some popular words come from Greenlandic

 Ever been 'kayaking' or wanted to know how it is to sleep in an 'igloo'?
-Those common terms we use in English actually come from Greenlandic.
+Those common terms we use in English actually come from Greenlandic words.

 FUN FACT #10: Traditional food is heavily based on hunting

 If you’re a foodie who eats meat, you may love the unique dishes you can encounter here.
-Local cuisine can include marine mammals, such as seal and whale, as well as reindeer, birds and other game.
+Local cuisine can include marine mammals, as well as birds and other game.

 The national dish is suaasat, a meat soup.
 It usually contains seal, whale, reindeer or seabird and is cooked with onions, bay leaves and other aromatic ingredients.